thellimist/TIL/README.md

 Daily short summaries of what I learned that day.

 ## Logs
+### Day 8: 2/02/2017
+- In Japanese, the country Japan is called Nihon
+- The word Barbarian comes from ancient Greek.
+It means people who speak gibirish (not Greek, Latin).
+- New Zealand comes from Zeeland (Sealand) which is a dutch territory.

 ### Day 7: 1/02/2017
 Word Count:
 - Japanese - 500,000